psyonicinc/ability-hand-api/python/README.md

 ### Enable UART & Byte Stuffing using App

-This codebase uses serial communication and requires [byte stuffing](https://www.tutorialspoint.com/data_communication_computer_network/byte_stuffing.htm) to be enabled.
-From the PSYONIC app select
+The Python and CPP examples use serial communication and requires [byte stuffing](https://www.tutorialspoint.com/data_communication_computer_network/byte_stuffing.htm) to be enabled.
+To enable, from the PSYONIC app select:

 Scan ➡️ SELECT HAND ➡️ Gear Icon ⚙️
 (Top Right) ➡️ Troubleshoot ➡️ Developer Mode